python-social-auth/social-docs/docs/configuration/settings.rst

     ``email``, etc.), those fields need to be *protect*.
 Set any field name that requires *protection* in this setting, and it won't be updated.

+``SOCIAL_AUTH_IMMUTABLE_USER_FIELDS = ['email',]``
+    Set any field name that requires *protection* in this setting, and it won't be updated after inital population.
+This setting is similar to ``SOCIAL_AUTH_PROTECTED_USER_FIELDS`` in that they both do not allow changes of the data - however this one allows it to be set if no prior value exists.
+    An example use case might be an application that seeds data from a social plaform but allows the users to override it locally.

 ``SOCIAL_AUTH_SESSION_EXPIRATION = False``
     By default, user session expiration time will be set by your web framework (in Django, for example, it is set with